4th leak reported on Nord Stream pipelines in Baltic Sea

-STOCKHOLM (AP) — A fourth leak on the Nord Stream pipelines has been reported off southern Sweden, the Swedish news agency said Thursday.
+STOCKHOLM (AP) — A fourth leak on the Nord Stream pipelines has been reported off southern Sweden, the Swedish coast guard said Thursday.

-Sweden’s coast guards told news agency TT that they have a vessel on the site of the leak, off Sweden.
-All four detected leaks are in international waters, two near Sweden and two near Denmark.
+“We have leakage at two positions” off Sweden, coast guard spokesperson Mattias Lindholm.
+There are two more off Denmark, he said.

+Two of the leaks are on the Nord Stream 1 pipeline that recently stopped supplying gas, while the other two are on Nord Stream 2 that never started operating.
+Although they were not running, both pipelines were filled with gas, which has escaped and bubbled to the surface.

 The Nord Stream pipelines run through the Baltic to transport gas from Russia to Germany.
-Neither pipeline was operating, but both were filled with gas.
 The Danish and Swedish governments believe that the leaks off their countries were “deliberate actions.”

 Before the leaks were reported, explosions were recorded.
 A first explosion was recorded by seismologists early Monday southeast of the Danish island of Bornholm.
 A second, stronger blast northeast of the island that night was equivalent to a magnitude-2.3 earthquake.
 Seismic stations in Denmark, Norway and Finland also registered the explosions.